-The three key primary strategies for 2020 remained sustainable fundraising, growth in athlete numbers and increasing brand awareness.
+The four strategic priorities for 2021 are viable business, quality experience, expand engagement and inclusive leadership.
 Underpinning this is an effort to make Special Olympics Australia easy to do business with and simplifying the organisation as part of the focus on continuous improvement.